Yves-Developer/reorganize/README.md

 ## Project Status

 This is currently a learning and experimentation project.
-The goal is to gradually turn reorganize into a polished, practical file-organizing CLI while continuing to learn Rust.

-This is currently a learning and experimentation project.
 The goal is to gradually turn `reorganize` into a polished, practical file-organizing CLI while continuing to learn Rust.